Nova Bus LFS

-The Low Floor Series (LFS) is a series of transit buses manufactured by Nova Bus for North American customers since 1996.
+The Nova Bus LFS (an initialism of Low Floor Series) is a series of transit buses manufactured by Nova Bus for the North American market since 1996.
 It is produced in 40' rigid and 62' articulated (nominal) lengths with a variety of powertrains, including conventionally-fueled (diesel and natural gas), hybrid diesel-electric, and battery-electric.
 The LFS is the first transit bus designed by Nova Bus.

+As of 2026, the LFS series is available exclusively in Canada; it was previously available in the United States from 1996 to 2002, and from 2009 to 2025.